matteobreschi/matteobreschi.github.io/_teaching/2019-2022-tutorial-gw.md

 location: "Jena, Germany"
 ---

 I contributed as tutor for the gravitational-wave class of Prof. Bernuzzi during the summer semesters 2019, 2020, 2021 and 2022.
 The summary page of the class can be found at [Bernuzzi's teaching page](http://sbernuzzi.gitpages.tpi.uni-jena.de/gw/index_SS2022.html).
 The arguments of the class were:
 * Linearization around flat spacetime
 * Energy, propagation, and interaction
 * Generation of gravitational waves in linearized theory
 * Gravitational-wave sources
-* Compact binary inspirals
 * The post-Newtonian expansion
 * Linearization around black holes
 * Effective-one-body description of the general-relativistic 2-body problem